Zyphoon44/DarkComet-RAT-5.3.2/README.md

 READ-ME

 This version of darkcom is nerfed.
-The evrsion at the moment and future versions will be discontinued due to 1007 sue files
+The version at the moment and future versions will be discontinued due to 1007 sue files